Home » Well control » Kill Sheet Calculation Steps, Formulas & Calculators

 4 Determine the Maximum Allowable Annular Surface Pressure (MAASP)

-This surface pressure depends on the mud weight.
-For a light mud the MAASP can be higher and for heavy
+This surface pressure depends on the mud’s weight.
+The MAASP can be higher for light mud, and for heavy

 MAASP psi = 0.052 x (MAMD (ppg) – MD (ppg) x TVD Shoe (ft)